MacroUniverse/SLISC/README.md

 SLISC is a header-only c++11 library written in a style similar to Numerical Recipes 3ed, using simple C++ features so that it is easy to read, debug and modify while maintaining a relatively high performance.
 The library currently provides simple classes for vector, matrix (row-major and column-major, fixed-size and sparse), 3- and 4-D arrays (column-major), and basic arithmetics for them.
 Many kinds of viewing classes are supported.
 Code from many other projects or libraries has been incorporated (e.g. Numerical Recipes, Boost, Eigen, Intel MKL etc. , which might not be header-only), and Macros can be defined to turn them on or off.
 The library also provides some utilities frequently used, such as timers and IO utilities (a text based file format `.matt` similar to Matlab's `.mat`, and a corresponding binary format `.matb`).

 SLISC has a comprehensive test suit, `main.cpp` will execute all the tests.
-Tests has been performed on Linux using g++, clang++ and Intel compiler.
-Note that this is a project in development, interfaces are subjected to change and not all parts are working.
+Tests have been performed on Linux using g++, clang++ and Intel compiler.
+Note that this is a project in development, interfaces are subject to change and not all features are fully implemented.

 A simple example: